 A shot of myself, underexposed, in front of Space Shuttle Enterprise.
 I want to brighten myself and adjust the white balance on my body so it matches the rest of the room.
 (I have better examples than this, but they showed people other than me, which I don't share.)

 Capture One strangely did something terrible to my skin, with weird gradients where there should be none.
-The Shuttle in the background lost details in the highlights in ACDSee and Exposure.
+The Shuttle in the background lost details in the highlights in ACDSee and Exposure and Zoner.
+DxO has various ways of drawing masks.
+In this case I used control points, but none of them worked particularly well.
+I expect that they would need some practice to use well.
 Silkypix by default insisted on crazy noise reduction that turned the picture into a watercolor.
 Thankfully that is easy to turn down.

 - ACDSee: Fill Light 50, Develop Brush with WB -50 (no picker)